16th International Conference on Mine Closure

 Corporate Consultant (Mine Closure), SRK Consulting, USA

-Jeff is chairman and a corporate consultant at SRK Consulting, with more than 35 years of North American and international mining industry experience.
-For over 25 years, he has worked on international closure studies that have included planning and design, cost estimating, liability audits, reclamation, and post-closure management.
+Jeff is a corporate consultant at SRK Consulting, with more than 40 years of North American and international mining industry experience.
+For over 30 years, he has worked on international closure studies that have included planning and design, cost estimating, liability audits, reclamation, and post-closure management.
 Jeff has overseen abandoned mine closures in the United States and has consulted on feasibility studies, mine permits, detailed mine designs, and corporate financial reporting.
 Jeff was awarded the 2014 SME/AIME Environmental Conservation Distinguished Service Award for development of the Standard Reclamation Cost Estimator, which is used by numerous companies in North America and abroad.

-Organising Committee Members
+Organizing Committee Members

 Manager of Integrated Closure Planning for Legacy Assets, BHP, USA

 Brian has an M.Sc. in Geoenvironmental Engineering and over 26 years of experience in the mining industry.
 He works with many stakeholders to achieve optimized closure outcomes at BHP’s 23 non-producing sites across North America.
 Brian is also a recognized specialist in mine waste storage facility final landforms and cover systems, having published over 15 papers in this field.

 US Mining and Minerals Business Sector Lead, SLR Consulting, USA